Computing finite index congruences of finitely presented semigroups and monoids

 In this section we present a comparison of the performance of computing the distinct 2-sided principal congruences of a selection of finite monoids.
 We compare several different versions of \Semigroups for \GAP that contain different optimisations. \Semigroups v3.4.1 contains none of the optimisations from the present paper, v4.0.2 uses \cref{algorithm-enumerate} where possible, and v5.3.0 uses \cref{algorithm-enumerate} and some further improvements to the code for finding distinct principal congruences.
+All computations in this section are single-threaded.
 We would have liked to include a comparison with \CREAM also, but unfortunately \CREAM suffers a segmentation fault (i.e. abnormal termination of the entire \GAP programme) on almost every input with more than approximately $400$ elements.
-This could have been circumvented, but due to time limitations we opted not to.
+This could have been circumvented, but due to time limitations, it was not.
 See \cref{figure-sporadic-pairs}, \cref{figure-random-transf-pairs}, \cref{figure-endo-pairs}, and \cref{table-numbers}.